Tornado Cash

 Tornado Cash (also stylized as TornadoCash) is an open source, non-custodial, fully decentralized cryptocurrency tumbler that runs on Ethereum Virtual Machine-compatible networks.
 It offers a service that mixes potentially identifiable or "tainted" cryptocurrency funds with others, so as to obscure the trail back to the fund's original source.
 This is a privacy tool used in EVM networks where all transactions are public by default.

+In August 2022, the U.S. Department of the Treasury blacklisted the protocol, making it illegal for US citizens, residents and companies to use it.
+The project's web domain and GitHub accounts were also shut down, and one of the developers of the software was arrested.
+On November 26, 2024 a US Federal Appeals court overturned an earlier ruling stating that the law could not sanction a protocol.

-The project is governed through a decentralized autonomous organization (DAO) and using the $TORN token as a voting system for protocol updates.
+The project is governed through a decentralized autonomous organization (DAO) and uses the $TORN token as a voting system for protocol updates.

-On 18 August 2022, Tornado Cash was present on the Ethereum (ETH), Binance Smart Chain, Polygon, and Optimism networks, with Ethereum being the most-used one, having had over US$7.6 billion in ETH go through the mixer.

 Functionality

 Tornado Cash uses multiple smart contracts that accept different quantities of ETH and ERC-20 deposits.
 These deposits can later be withdrawn to a different address by providing a cryptographic proof, hence breaking the link in the chain between the sender and the recipient.
-Zero-knowledge proofs (in particular zk-SNARKs) are used to ensure privacy, and there is no way to link a withdrawal to its deposit, which ensures asset confidentiality.
+Zero-knowledge proofs (in particular zk-SNARKs) are used to increase privacy, as there is no way to link a withdrawal to its deposit.

-OFAC blacklisting
+History

+Tornado Cash was created in 2019, and was alleged by the U.S. Department of the Treasury to have been "used to launder more than $96 million of malicious cyber actors’ funds derived from the June 24, 2022 Harmony Bridge Heist".
 On 8 August 2022, the Office of Foreign Assets Control of the U.S. Department of the Treasury blacklisted Tornado Cash, making it illegal for United States citizens, residents, and companies to receive or send money through the service.
 The Treasury Department accused it of laundering more than $7 billion in virtual currencies, including $455 million believed to have been stolen in 2022 by the Lazarus Group, a hacking group associated with the government of North Korea.

-Reactions

 The same day, the domain used by the project was taken down, and GitHub removed the Tornado Cash repository and suspended the developers' accounts.

 Circle, the company behind USD Coin, froze about $75,000 in USDC from Ethereum addresses belonging to the mixer.

-On 10 August 2022, Tornado Cash developer Alexey Pertsev was arrested in Amsterdam on the suspicion of "involvement in concealing criminal financial flows and facilitating money laundering through the mixing of cryptocurrencies through the decentralised Ethereum mixing service Tornado Cash."
+On 10 August 2022, Tornado Cash developer Alexey Pertsev was arrested in Amsterdam on the suspicion of "involvement in concealing criminal financial flows and facilitating money laundering through the mixing of cryptocurrencies through the decentralised Ethereum mixing service Tornado Cash".